kgu432/CrossRoads/README.md

 Win Screen: Options to restart the game or quit.
 Display the player's final score.

 ### Installation
-To play Crossy Roads on your Android device:
+To play Cross Roads on your Android device:

 Clone this repository.
   * Open the project in Android Studio.